What Happens If I Am Laid Off or Fired After a Work Injury in Pennsylvania?

-If you need help with your workers’ compensation case, whether because you are having trouble claiming your benefits or an employer has wrongfully fired you after an injury, we want to help you.
+If you need help with your workers’ compensation case and live in Pennsylvania, whether because you are having trouble claiming your benefits or an employer has wrongfully fired you after an injury, we want to help you.
 If you have any additional questions, visit us online to schedule your first free consultation today.
-You can also call us any time at 800-509-1011.
+You can also call us any time.
+We have office locations in York, Lancaster, Hanover, Harrisburg, and Gettysburg and serve all of South Central Pennsylvania.